Eligibility quick scan

 In case any of the above mentioned documents is missing, your application will be considered as incomplete and we cannot continue with your application.

-Once we have received your application (and required application fee for non-EU-EEA students), it will be evaluated by our admissions committee.
+Once we have received your application, it will be evaluated by our Admissions Board.
 You will be notified of their decision by email.
 The entire admissions process can take up to 4 weeks.

-You are allowed to defer the start of your studies for up to one year.
-Your letter of acceptance is however valid for only one year, meaning that you will need to re-apply if you wish to enrol after that time.
-Please also keep in mind that when you defer the start of your studies, for administrative reasons you will need to de-enrol from the Master’s programme in Studielink, and re-enrol in Studielink and resubmit your UvA application form in MyInfo for the next starting moment.
-After resubmitting your application form in MyInfo, please also upload your letter of (conditional) acceptance by clicking on the paperclip icon next to your submitted application in MyInfo.
+You are allowed to defer the start of your studies for up to one year, provided that the admission criteria remain the same as the previous year.
+Please keep in mind that when you defer the start of your studies, for administrative reasons you will need to withdraw your enrolment request in Studielink.
+When applications open for the next year, you will need to re-enrol in Studielink.
+Please contact the Admissions Office to receive a waiver for the application fee, and resubmit your UvA application form in MyInfo.
+After resubmitting your application form in MyInfo, please also upload your letter of (conditional) acceptance from the previous year by clicking on the paperclip icon next to your submitted application in MyInfo.

-If you decline the offer in MyInfo (application system), please do not forget to also de-enrol from the Master’s programme in Studielink.
+If you decline the offer in MyInfo, please do not forget to also withdraw your enrolment request in Studielink.

 If you have been conditionally admitted to the Master's programme, it means that we need to verify your prior academic credentials.